amberhunt955/mysql-book-list/README.md

 ## Future Improvements

 This app is only in the beginning stages.
 With the frontend, I would like to improve A LOT.
 Very basic styling at the moment with lots of areas to improve in terms of design and overall responsiveness.
-In the backend - I would like to
+Still need to adjust the colors for the Material UI components.
+In the backend - I want to add user registration/login and enable users to separate their books into various lists.

 ## View Project